dsancin/mathematical-optimisation-project/README.md

 [time_gurobi.txt](https://github.com/dsancin/mathematical-optimisation-project/blob/main/time_gurobi.txt) contains the results of the dimension analysis, the column oreder is: number of collection points, number of source points, runtime (manually limited to 3 hours) and percentage gap between lower and upper bounds (inf means that no solutions were found).

-[Project_Oil VNS.ipynb](https://github.com/dsancin/mathematical-optimisation-project/blob/main/Project_Oil%20VNS.ipynb) contains an attempt at implementing a Variable Neighborhood Search for solving the problem. implented the constructive heuristic and a simplified VNS with only four operations. example solution (same case as the gurobi test).
-Works only for the smallest case, have to implement more operations to make it work on bigger cases.
+[Project_Oil VNS.ipynb](https://github.com/dsancin/mathematical-optimisation-project/blob/main/Project_Oil%20VNS.ipynb) contains an attempt at implementing a Variable Neighborhood Search for solving the problem. implented the constructive heuristic and a simplified VNS. example solution (same case as the gurobi test), does not reach a perfect solution due to how the algorithm is implemented (when there are only two routes to optimize there are some problems with operations).
+Analysisi dimension were run sligthly modifying this code.